How To Learn Spanish In Spain

 6) What additional amenities does the school have?

 To learn Spanish in Spain effectively, you must make sure that you are placed in the correct level class.
 A good school will offer you a free entry text to assess your level.
 Many offer this online.
-Also consider the group sizes, as over 10 people can mean that sometimes you don't get a word in edgeways!
+Also consider the group sizes, as over 10 people can mean that sometimes you don't get a word in edgeways.

 Try to find out a little bit about the area the school is in.
 Ideally, it should be near a metro or bus stop.

 The study hours per day vary, and you'll find that most schools have flexible programs.
 I found that to learn Spanish most effectively, you need to balance your time between the classroom and the outdoor world.
 So consider studying 2 - 4 hours a day and then getting out and about and experiencing the city.
-Don't forget that there will also be almost as much time spent on homework as there is in class!
+Don't forget that there will also be almost as much time spent on homework as there is in class.

-In terms of facilities, just bear in mind that the summers in Spain are very hot and the winters can get quite cold, so you may prefer to elect a school with air-conditioning and heating.
+In terms of facilities, just bear in mind that the summers in Spain are hot and the winters can get quite cold, so you may prefer to elect a school with air-conditioning and heating.

-New books cost money!
+New books cost money.
 Ask the school to put you in contact with previous students who may wish to sell their old books.
 All look at the notice boards in the schools which advertise second-hand books from previous students you will typically save around 50% of the price of the books.
 With most books costing around €15.00 and typically you required two books for each course, this can be quite a saving.

-There is no right answer to this question!
-As long as you take into consideration the above points, they will help you find the school and area that's best suited to you.
+There is no right answer to this question.
+As long as you take into consideration the above points, they will help you find the school and area that's suited to you.
 Bear in mind also that Barcelona, for example also has beaches, whereas in Madrid you will be 4.5 hours drive from the coast, but immersed in culture, and the language is Castilian.
 Andalusia is vibrant and full of gypsy culture and Flamenco music, and northern Spain has stunning green mountain scenery.

-Generally you will have to pay a deposit of around €150.00.
+Generally you will have to pay a deposit.
 The school should give you a guide as to what further expenses to expect.
-Fees are in the region of €125.00 for a week's intensive course of 15 hours.
-Or you can choose 7.5 hours per week for €80.00 or for 3 hours a week you can pay about €45.00.
-If you want personal tuition, most schools offer this for about €30.00 an hour.
+You can choose a week's intensive course of 20 hours.
+Or you can choose 7.5 hours per week or 3 hours a week.
+If you want personal tuition, most schools offer this.

 This page has provided you with points to bear in mind if you are coming to learn Spanish in Spain.
 There is information about the different dialects and types of Spanish spoken, across the country and a guide as to how much you can expect to pay to join a school.
-If you want to know more about how to learn Spanish in Madrid,
+If you want to know more about how to learn Spanish in Madrid, see our page on Spanish courses in Madrid